Lisbet Rausing: Philanthropy

 Lisbet Rausing co-founded the Arcadia Fund in 2001 with her husband Professor Peter Baldwin.
 As of March 2022, the Fund has made grant commitments of over $919 million to charities and scholarly institutions globally that preserve cultural heritage and the environment and promote open access.
 Arcadia-funded projects include the Endangered Languages Documentation Programme at Berlin Brandenburg Academy of Sciences and Humanities, the Endangered Archives Programme at the British Library and Fauna & Flora International's Halcyon Land and Sea fund.
 They are listed as one of the biggest benefactors to the Wikimedia Foundation and donated $5 million to the Wikimedia endowment in 2017 after Baldwin joined its advisory board.

+Rausing is a long-term supporter of nature restoration in the Scottish Highlands.

 Rausing and Baldwin also founded Lund Trust.
 Since 2002 Lund Trust has given more than $77.7 million to charities in the UK and internationally.

+In 2024, Rausing donated £500,000 to the Labour Party.

+In the 2025 Birthday Honours, Rausing was appointed a Dame Commander of the Order of the British Empire (DBE) "for services to the art".